- Local time

 Feral vampires have fallen prey to their own predatory instincts and been consumed by their blood lust.
 As such they are still capable of more magical means of attack but often only with the cunning and planning of an animal rather than a man.
 Their strength is increased by a feverish desperation.
 Tend to congregate in ruins, caves, caverns and wildernesses in general.
 Often hide their presence with signs of animal attacks, a particular sign of their cunning.
 Often do not have thralls.
 Often roam around their general locality and can sometimes create multiple homes for the purpose depending on the extent of their ranging.
 Tend to appear more corpse like and animalistic.

-Noble vampires retain their more human aspect, often plotting their schemes rather than rushing in, sometimes blending into human society or forming isolated groups all their own.
+Civilized vampires retain their more human aspect, often plotting their schemes rather than rushing in, sometimes blending into human society or forming isolated groups all their own.
 Often have thralls to guard them and disguise their own presence.
 Cunning and careful, capable of enacting complex plots and succeeding to a frightening extent.
 Habitats vary widely.

 All vampires are weakened by sunlight but are not destroyed by it.
 All vampires may assume the form of bats, wolves or mist as well as generate mist and command wolves and enthrall humans as well as turn them into one of their own.
 All are weakened by holy symbols, injured by holy water, repelled by salt and silver, the latter of which also injures them more greatly than plain weapons, are especially susceptible to being burned and can be killed by a hawthorn stake through the heart.

 Zombies - The shambling undead.
 Quantity is their chief quality and tireless persistence a close second.
 Though often slow and shuffling they are unconcerned with fear or pain, though also prone to walking right into traps and ambushes.
 Zombies are infectious and transfer their disease most frequently via bites.
 Raised from the dead by evil sorceries they are unreasoning and unflinching.
-In the absence of direct control and orders by their creator they act in general instinct inflicted by their magic disease and seek to consume the living, multiplying as they go.
+In the absence of direct control and orders by their creator they act on general instinct inflicted by their magic disease and seek to consume the living, multiplying as they go.

 All zombies are immune to fear, pain and hunger beyond their insatiable need to devour the living.
-They are dim witted and physically slow but tireless.
+They are dim witted and often physically slow but tireless.
 Destruction is achieved by incineration, severe electrocution by magic means or destruction of the brain including decapitation.

-Ghouls - Deformed humans corrupted by cannibalism, often but not exclusively thralls to vampires by origin.
-They retain a degree of human thought and reasoning though their behavior and communication has regressed to that of beasts.
+Ghouls - Deformed humans corrupted by cannibalism.They retain a degree of human thought and reasoning though their behavior and communication has regressed to that of beasts.
 Ghouls generally move about in small packs and favor stealth and ambush.
 Ghouls are capable of using tools and weaponry but the more animalistic of them have lost any interest if not capability of doing so and often live more like wild beasts.

 Ghouls are vanquished by the same means as mortal men but have a greater tolerance for pain and general resilience.